active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 3.8 (July 30, 2010) =
+* Feature: Deeplink Juggernaut can now link directly to posts/pages (and custom post types) in addition to arbitrary URLs
+* Bugfix: Readded SEO Ultimate upgrade info to the `Dashboard > Updates` (or `Tools > Upgrade`) page, fixing a feature regression introduced in version 3.1

 = Version 3.7.1 (July 1, 2010) =
 * Bugfix: Fixed fatal error on editor screens for custom post types